michaelfranzl/rpi23-gen-image/README.md

 ##### `ENABLE_SOUND`=true
 Enable sound hardware and install Advanced Linux Sound Architecture.

-##### `ENABLE_HWRANDOM`=true
-Enable Hardware Random Number Generator.
-Strong random numbers are important for most network based communications that use encryption.
-It's recommended to be enabled.

 ##### `ENABLE_DBUS`=true
 Install and enable D-Bus message bus.
 Please note that systemd should work without D-bus but it's recommended to be enabled.